A blunt US letter aims to revive the Afghan peace process, but jolts women on a special day

-Category: World Hits: 2A leaked letter from US Secretary of State Antony Blinken to Ashraf Ghani instructing the Afghan president to comply with new initiatives to restart the peace process to enable a US troop pullout caught Afghan women’s rights activists by surprise on International Women’s Day and underscored the disconnect between Washington’s words and deeds.
+Category: World Hits: 6A leaked letter from US Secretary of State Antony Blinken to Ashraf Ghani instructing the Afghan president to comply with new initiatives to restart the peace process to enable a US troop pullout caught Afghan women’s rights activists by surprise on International Women’s Day and underscored the disconnect between Washington’s words and deeds.

 Read more https://www.france24.com/en/asia-pacific/20210309-a-blunt-us-letter-aims-to-revive-the-afghan-peace-process-but-jolts-women-on-a-special-day